Skip to content

 Verify Your Connection

-Regardless of which method you used, you can verify the connection by:
+Regardless of which setup path you used, you can verify the connection by:

 • Asking your AI application to list available GraphQL types

-• Running a simple query against your data
+• Running a simple operational (GraphQL) query against your Uni data

 For a complete list of available tools and capabilities, see Overview - Available Tools.